elwis/amigacode/README.md

 ## BlitzBasic2

-Fun, i found the PDf book by Adam Zalepa and was working my way through that one when I for some reasdo0n decided to try AmiBlitz which ruined my BB2 install.
-Will probably go back to it later.
+Fun, i found the PDf book by Adam Zalepa and was working my way through that one when I for some reason decided to try AmiBlitz which ruined my BB2 install.

-## AmiBlitz3
+Totally worth it though.
+AmiBlitz3 and PED is easier for me it seems.
+Some small things might have changed so doublecheck the Amiblitz guides if you are following BB2 tutorials.

-Only looked at it.
-The first one with what seem to be an always modern IDE.
-Need some gode guides for that one but will probably try it out some more.
+Also, be careful when creating executables since Amiblitz may sneak in requirements for FPU.
+If you really want to target lowend Amigas, BB2 is safer

 ## C

-Only started this one, had some struggle with vbcc and configuration but from what I remember that's C and there's a reason for make and the build-tools.
+Only started this one so far.
+I will wait until I got AmigaOS3.2 installed so I can try codecraft, so far I only have Vim. (and yeah, VsCode if I want to work on win/linux)

 ## Assembler

-Now I'm having fun, although I had to checkout both Asm-Pro and Asm-One cause i didn't understand them and thought something were wrong.
-I'll stay here for awhile I think
+Now I'm having fun, although I had to checkout both Asm-Pro and Asm-One cause i didn't understand them and thought something were wrong. n00b

 [Good books](https://www.retro-commodore.eu/amiga-development/)